Jim Vandermeer: Amateur

 Vandermeer capped-off a four-year career (1997–2001) with the Red Deer Rebels of the Western Hockey League (WHL) winning the Memorial Cup in 2001, while leading the WHL that season in plus/minus, with a +49.
-The recipient of the WHL Humanitarian of the Year award in 2001, Vandermeer served as the team's captain from 1999–2001, and amassed over 700 PIM in his four years in Red Deer.
+The recipient of the WHL Humanitarian of the Year award in 2001, Vandermeer served as the team's captain from 1999 to 2001, and amassed over 700 PIM in his four years in Red Deer.

 Professional

-On December 21, 2000, Vandermeer signed with the Philadelphia Flyers as an undrafted free agent.
-He made his professional AHL debut with the Philadelphia Phantoms during the 2001-02 season.
-On January 2, 2003, Vandermeer made his NHL debut with the Philadelphia Flyers playing against the Anaheim Ducks.
+On 21 December 2000, Vandermeer signed with the Philadelphia Flyers as an undrafted free agent.
+He made his professional AHL debut with the Philadelphia Phantoms during the 2001–02 season.
+On 2 January 2003, Vandermeer made his NHL debut with the Philadelphia Flyers playing against the Mighty Ducks of Anaheim.

-On February 19, 2004, Vandermeer was traded to the Chicago Blackhawks with Colin Fraser and a 2004 second round draft pick in exchange for Alexei Zhamnov.
+On 19 February 2004, Vandermeer was traded to the Chicago Blackhawks with Colin Fraser and a 2004 second round draft pick in exchange for Alexei Zhamnov.
 During the 2004–05 NHL lockout, Vandermeer played with the Norfolk Admirals, the AHL affiliate to the Chicago Blackhawks.
-Vandermeer re-signed with the Chicago Blackhawks from 2005-08.
+Vandermeer re-signed with the Chicago Blackhawks from 2005 to 2008.
 He was named one of the team's alternate captains for select games and earned over $3 million during this time.

-On December 18, 2007, Vandermeer was traded back to the Philadelphia Flyers in exchange for Ben Eager.
-On February 20, 2008, Vandermeer was traded by the Flyers to the Calgary Flames for a third round pick in the 2009 NHL Entry Draft.
+On 18 December 2007, Vandermeer was traded back to the Philadelphia Flyers in exchange for Ben Eager.
+On 20 February 2008, Vandermeer was traded by the Flyers to the Calgary Flames for a third round pick in the 2009 NHL Entry Draft.

-On July 1, 2008, Vandermeer signed a three-year deal worth $6.9 million as an unrestricted free agent with the Calgary Flames.
-On June 27, 2009, Vandermeer was traded by the Flames to the Phoenix Coyotes in exchange for Brandon Prust.
+On 1 July 2008, Vandermeer signed a three-year deal worth $6.9 million as an unrestricted free agent with the Calgary Flames.
+On 27 June 2009, Vandermeer was traded by the Flames to the Phoenix Coyotes in exchange for Brandon Prust.

-On April 7, 2010, Vandermeer was named Man of the Year by the Phoenix Coyotes.
-On June 30, 2010, Vandermeer was traded by the Coyotes to the Edmonton Oilers in exchange for Patrick O'Sullivan.
+On 7 April 2010, Vandermeer was named Man of the Year by the Phoenix Coyotes.
+On 30 June 2010, Vandermeer was traded by the Coyotes to the Edmonton Oilers in exchange for Patrick O'Sullivan.

 During the 2010–11 season with the Oilers, Vandermeer was named one of the alternate captains for select games.
-On March 22, 2011, Vandermeer recorded his 100th career point vs the Nashville Predators with an assist on a goal by Jordan Eberle.
+On 22 March 2011, Vandermeer recorded his 100th career point vs the Nashville Predators with an assist on a goal by Jordan Eberle.